I have decided to discuss two books in one blog entry: American Dirt by Jeanine Cummins and Myriam Gurba’s memoir, Mean.

 “Sisterhood is powerful, but being a bitch is more exhilarating.
 Being a bitch is spectacular.”

-Works cited in this blogpost:
+Articles cited in this post: